pmusaraj/discourse-mobile-single-site-app/README.md

 Built with React Native.
 Inspired by [DiscourseMobile](https://github.com/discourse/DiscourseMobile).

-**For a demonstration** check out the SWAPD app on the App Store or Google Play.
+For a demonstration check out SWAPD or TekInvestor on the App Store or Google Play.

 ### Getting Started